-You’ve probably seen the movies where a spy secretly attaches a piece of small hardware to the bottom of a vehicle or the inside of a trunk, and then the car drives away, allowing the spy to follow the car’s locations.
+You’ve probably seen the movies where a spy secretly attaches a small piece of hardware to the bottom of a vehicle or the inside of a trunk, and then the car drives away, allowing the spy to follow the car’s location.

 While some other films have a quarter-sized piece of gear that does the same function.
 So, what’s the difference between these gadgets and the plethora of other GPS devices?
 Are all of these GPS tracking options effective?